-Whether it’s the excitement of making a big catch or a chance for meditation and reflection that draws you to this location, Massachusetts has a handful of freshwater and saltwater spots for all types of fishing.
-Discover the good fishing spots that the Bay State has to offer, from extensive reservoirs to serene ponds.
-Both visitors and residents ages 15 and older must have a valid license to fish in the waters of Massachusetts.
+Whether it’s the excitement a big catch or the opportunity for serene reflection that draws you to this state, Massachusetts has a spot for all types of fishing.
+Discover the excellent fishing that the Bay State has to offer, from reservoirs to ponds and more.
+Both visitors and residents ages 15 and older must have a valid license to fish in Massachusetts.
 Consider these top fishing spots during your RV fishing trip in Massachusetts.

 Fishing Spots in Massachusetts